Uplift » Construction Accident Lawsuit FAQs | Uplift Legal Funding

 What if my employer is at fault for my injuries?

 In Minnesota and most other states, you cannot sue your employer for negligence.
 Instead, your compensation is in the form of workers’ compensation benefits.
-However, if your employer’s behavior is intentional or wanton and reckless, there is an exception.
-In addition, if a third-party (such as the employee of another supplier or contractor) contributed to the accident that caused your injuries, you can file a third-party claim.
+However, if your employer’s behavior is intentional, wanton, or reckless, there is an exception.
+In addition, if a third party (such as the employee of another supplier or contractor) contributed to the accident that caused your injuries, you can file a third-party claim.

-I was working as a subcontractor at a construction site and received a severe injury.
+I was working as a subcontractor at a construction site and suffered a severe injury.
 What are my rights against the owner and general contractor in a lawsuit?

-The owner and general contractor can serve as potential third-party defendants in the event of a construction site injury.
+The owner and general contractor may serve as third-party defendants following a construction site injury.
 The property owner has a duty to maintain safe conditions on the premises for all construction workers.
-The general contractor is responsible for coordinating the subcontractors and overseeing safe practices.
-In the event of an injury, an experienced attorney will help with a thorough investigation and review the construction contracts and other legal documents.
+The general contractor is responsible for coordinating subcontractors and overseeing safe practices.
+Following an injury, an experienced attorney can help conduct a thorough investigation and review construction contracts and other legal documents.

 Credit Card Icon